shunichironomura/capsula/docs/config.md

 This configuration file specifies the contexts, watchers, and reporters to be used in the pre-run, in-run, and post-run encapsulators.
 The `JsonDumpReporter` is used to dump the captured contexts into JSON files.

 For each context, watcher, or reporter, the `type` field specifies the class name of the context, watcher, or reporter.
-The other fields are the keyword arguments to the `builder` method of the class.
+The other fields are used as the keyword arguments to the `builder` method of the class to create an instance of the class.
+If the class does not implement the `builder` method, the `__init__` method is used instead.

 ## Decorators